Parental bereavement leave

 If your employer is refusing to honour your right to parental bereavement leave you should first of all bring this up in an informal manner.
 Present evidence to highlight your situation, your respective rights and the obligations of your employer.
 If the informal route is unsuccessful, you will need to place a formal complaint on record.
 This obliges your employer to reply in writing, clarifying their position and any disagreements they may have with your arguments.

-Again, while unlikely, the next course of action would be a conciliation service such as ACAS, and then a formal employment tribunal.
+Again, while unlikely, the next course of action would normally mean contacting Acas for advice or Early Conciliation before making an employment tribunal claim.
 The rules and regulations regarding entitlement to parental bereavement leave are fairly straightforward.
 However, some scenarios may take disputes into the area of legally empowered employment tribunals.
 Hopefully not!

 Know your rights to parental bereavement leave